Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Existence of Exact Null Controllability

-We prove that the solution set $D$ of Eq. (\ref{eq:9}) is relatively compact in $C([\zeta,t_2],Z)$.
-For this purpose, we only need to verify that $D(\zeta)$ is relatively compact in $Z$ and $D$ is equicontinuous at $t = \zeta$ due to Lemma \ref{Lemma:4}.
+We establish that the solution set $D$ of Eq. (\ref{eq:9}) is relatively compact in the space $ \mathbb{C}([\zeta, t_2]; Z)$.
+To demonstrate this, we focus on two key conditions: verifying that $D(\zeta)$ is relatively compact in $Z$ and confirming that $D$ exhibits equicontinuity at $t = \zeta$, as outlined in Lemma \ref{Lemma:4}.